m3g4p0p/orthodox-javascript/README.md

 }
 ```

-> Remember: always write your control structures as if you were an angry cop dealing with a stubborn old frog!
+> Remember: always write your control structures as if you were a disenchanted designer dealing with a stubborn old sheet of paper!

 Often it is also advisable to **abstract away the control structures altogether**, thus making your code much easier to maintain if you don't have any knowledge of the JavaScript language whatsoever: